Not One More Victim.

 "Consciousness ... is experience or awareness.
 Human mental life has a phenomenal side, a subjective side that the most sophisticated information-processing system might lack.
 To paraphrase Thomas Nagel, there is something it is like to be in a conscious mental state, something it is like for the organism itself."
 (T. Hondereich, Oxford Companion to Philosophy, at p.
 152.)

 Comparisons may be found between proponents of A.I., like Daniel Dennett or (perhaps) the Churchlands, and skeptics concerning A.I., such as Colin McGinn, John Searle, or Thomas Nagel.
-What does this highly technical debate in philosophy have to do with raging political controversies?
-Why should feminists care about the mind/body problem?

 Well, the mind/body problem is concerned with figuring out how it is that subjective, "technicolor" phenomenal experience (qualia), "coincides" with duplicable information processing by organisms or machines (that is, if machines ever become conscious) "accessing" facts in data banks.
 No effort to deny subjectivity or reduce "qualia" to behavior is very persuasive, especially when the denier is informed of his or her own pending death.
 James Garvey, "Hacker's Challenge," in The Philosopher's Magazine, 4th Quarter, UK, 2010, at pp. 23-32.
-(An "error" was inserted in the foregoing sentence since my previous review illustrating much of what I am saying in this work.)

 At the heart of much of this discussion are rival paradigms, different a priori assumptions concerning what is at issue when we speak of consciousness and the only conscious entities that we know of -- i.e., persons.
 To suggest that computers can be conscious is to imply that computers can be persons without being human beings.
-However, proponents of such theories of so-called "strong A.I." -- I call these theories "ideologies" -- fail to realize that this contention about conscious machines as persons involves the further suggestion, or "analogous entailed proposition" as analytical philosophers say, that some human beings may be "object-like," or single-function machines, like computer criminals from New Jersey.

-Our dominant culture still sees women as, essentially, sexual objects or providers of satisfaction to others.
-In other words, women are single-function entitites.
-The logic of this externalist mechanical discourse regarding consciousness implies that some humans are less than fully conscious entities, that is, less than persons.
-For example, the mentally ill, possibly members of some disfavored minority groups or races, or all women. ("Is Western Philosophy Racist?" and "Jacques Derrida's Philosophy as Jazz.")
+The logic of this externalist mechanical discourse regarding consciousness implies that some humans are less than fully conscious entities, that is, less than persons: the mentally ill, possibly members of some disfavored minority groups or races, or all women. ("Is Western Philosophy Racist?" and "Jacques Derrida's Philosophy as Jazz.")

-Traditionally, in terms of the mind/body duality inherited from Christianity, by way of Descartes, women were associated with the body; men were identified with mind or thinking.
-This denigration of feminine intelligence required centuries of conceptual struggle to overcome, to the extent that it has been overcome.
 As beings lacking in cognition, premodern understandings of women, dictated that women were more "object-like" than men.
 The consequences in terms of the sales of women as brides, concubines, possessors of dowries, prostitutes is well documented by feminist scholars. ("John Searle and David Chalmers on Consciousness" and "The 'Galatea Scenario' and the Mind/body Problem.")

 The desire to transform others into "objects" worthy of control, manipulation, or use by self-proclaimed "superiors" -- who insert "errors" in texts, perhaps -- leads to political philosophies and behaviorist psychologies that make persons into "things."
-In America, some persons today -- like beautiful women or movie stars -- are more likely than others to become "things." ("Richard A. Posner on Voluntary Actions and Criminal Responsibility" and "Behaviorism is Evil.")

-Under Capitalism, almost all persons become commercial objects or products, that is, "things" that are for sale.
-The difficulty that then arises, however, is that users of "things" or "commercial products" need to fill the void of a world increasingly deprived of rival subjectivities.
-Thus, the yearning to create things that serve our needs or fulfill our purposes without expressing needs or claiming rights as well as purposes of their own.
-This may explain sex robots or persons asked to perform the functions of sex robots -- like the various kinds of prostitutes thriving in our society, some of whom enjoy great social esteem -- like many politicians or advertising executives.
+This need may explain sex robots or persons asked to perform the functions of sex robots -- like the various kinds of prostitutes thriving in our society, some of whom enjoy great social esteem -- as with many politicians or advertising executives.
 What follows should make it clear that the mind/body problem is a metaphysical discussion, but it is more important as a political debate in sexist society.
 Terry Eagleton, "Was Marx Right? -- It's Not Too Late to Ask," in Commonweal, April 8, 2011, at p.
-9. ("Senator Bob, the Babe, and the Big Bucks.")
+9. ("Senator Bob, the Babe, and the Big Bucks" and "'Ex Machina': A Movie Review.")

 This bizarre situation also explains our popular forms of slavery, disposable fashion models, insatiable thirst for novelties in the celebrity realm, teen vampires, sex goddesses, some porn -- male and female "idols" -- also many images in advertising and art.
 What is missing from our interactions (or Dr. Phil-like "relationships") is the messy reality of free subjects to rival our interpretations of the world.
 The dominant ethos underlying this controversy and set of issues reflects values that are overwhelmingly sexist.
-The Cartesian "I" is and always has been male.
+The Cartesian "I" is (and always has been) male.
 Today, sadly, the Cartesian "I" is reduced to what can be expressed in a "twitter."
 Peggy Orenstein, "I Tweet, Therefore I Am," in The New York Times Magazine, August 1, 2010, at p.
 11. (Look past the social science babble to the unrecognized ideas and philosophical assumptions in this article.)

 Science is and will remain irrelevant to what is fundamentally a political and ethical decision not about how consciousness emerges from, or is produced by, cerebral processes -- something we may figure out some day -- but what is consciousness and in what terms do we define the ontological level to which consciousness instantly elevates those who possess it, those who "are" conscious, regardless of whether this category will someday include machines?